Tinglok/academic-homepage/content/authors/admin/_index.md

 - Visitors
 ---

-I am currently an undergraduate student in School of Computer Science and Technology, [Tiangong University](http://www.tiangong.edu.cn/) (Laboratory Class of Artificial Intelligence, only top 20% students in the department could join the class).
+I am currently an undergraduate student in School of Computer Science and Technology, [Tiangong University](http://www.tiangong.edu.cn/) (Elite Class of Artificial Intelligence, only top 20% students in the department could join the class).
 Now I am working as a research intern in [Duke Kunshan University](https://dukekunshan.edu.cn/en), advised by [Ming Li](https://scholars.duke.edu/person/MingLi).

 My research interests mainly focus on utterance-level speech modeling, particularly towards end-to-end approach based on deep neural network.
 Since 2019, I have been studying in the area of speech processing in [Speech and Multimodal Intelligent Information Processing (SMIIP) Lab](https://sites.duke.edu/dkusmiip/) directed by Prof. Li.